cspr-rad/acropolis-v1/README.md

 ## Auditing the API

 Our API serves all `Elections` and their `Votes`.
 An external entity can utilize the functionality exposed by our `audit-utils` crate to verify all ZKPs (=votes) independently.
+The client exposes an `audit` endpoint that can be used to verify a set of votes.
+We scrape the votes the Smart Contract and dump them to a file that is fully auditable.
+The audit will evaluate all votes, verify all Zero Knowledge Proofs, flag malicious voters and output legitimate election results.

 ## Simple CLI Voting